golden temple

 This Gurudwara is renowned globally for its expansive community kitchen, known as the Guru Ram Das Langar.
 This dining facility generously provides free meals to thousands of visitors daily, who sit on the floor to eat.
 Regardless of wealth, religious affiliation, gender, or any other factor, the Gurudwara serves food to all.

-Harmandir Sahib, among the largest Sikh Gurdwaras, operates a free kitchen serving up to 100,000 individuals daily, with a focus on vegetarian fare to cater to diverse dietary needs.
+Harmandir Sahib, among the largest Sikh Gurdwaras, operates a free kitchen serving up to 100,000 individuals daily, focusing on vegetarian fare to cater to diverse dietary needs.
 This tradition of hospitality stems from the teachings of Guru Nanak Dev Ji in the 15th or 16th century, emphasizing equality and humanity over divisions of religion, caste, or gender.

 • The Gurudwara features four entrances, symbolizing its inclusivity for people of all religions and castes.

-• Visitors from diverse backgrounds come to offer reverence to the Divine with equal fervor.
+• Visitors from diverse backgrounds offer reverence to the Divine with equal fervor.

-• Sikhism and the Gurudwara embody values of peace, humility, brotherhood, and equality.
+• Sikhism and the Gurudwara embody peace, humility, brotherhood, and equality.

 • Adherents wear distinctive symbols representing these principles, including a turban, uncut hair, a wooden comb, an iron bracelet, and a ceremonial blade.